cyrusbuilt/CySump/openhab/README.md

 Next we need to copy the following files to the openhab-conf folder on the server:

+## rrd4j.persist

+This is a persistence configuration file.
+This is only needed if you are using RRD4J for the persistence engine in OpenHAB2 and don't already have a persistence file for it (althouh the settings in this file are recommended).
+NOTE: Peristence is required to make use of historical water depth tracking.
+If you don't need this feature or are using a different persistence engine, you can ignore this file.
+Otherwise, copy this file to the openhab-conf/persist directory.

 ## mqttbridge.things

 This is a "Thing" definition for the MQTT bridge.
 This bridge can be used by anything else in OH2 that needs it.
 This simply defines a bridge to MQTT that registers OH2 as a client.
 If a Thing definition for this bridge already exists, no need to copy it again.
 If not, then copy this file to the openhab-conf/things directory.